sadra/Lookana/README.md

     * [Apixu](https://www.apixu.com/)
     * [Google Places](https://cloud.google.com/maps-platform/places/)

-6. Create a new `.env` file and fill the parameters with you data.
+6. Create a new `env.json` file at `root` directory, and fill the parameters with you data.

     ```json
     {